Slicer/SlicerLungCTAnalyzer/README.md

 </ul>

 <b>Questions ? </b><br>
-The best way to ask questions is using the Slicer forum, create a topic, mention "@rbumm" or add the "lungctanalyzer" keyword.
+The best way to ask questions is using the Slicer forum (https://discourse.slicer.org/), go "Support", create a topic, mention "@rbumm" or add the "lungctanalyzer" keyword.
 I recommend to do both.
 <br>
 <br>